Christmas at the Market

-This one day training offers a new perspective for understanding and addressing the dynamics which characterize life in instability and why it is so difficult for people to break out of this cycle.
+This 2 day training offers a new perspective for understanding and addressing the dynamics which characterize life in instability and why it is so difficult for people to break out of this cycle.

 Bridges offers insight into the different world of people in crisis, revealing how the survival-based mentality of poverty impacts learning, work habits, and decision-making.

 Recent research has provided a deeper understanding of how people living in instability face challenges virtually unknown to those in middle class or wealth – challenges from both obvious and hidden sources.

 You will learn the hidden rules of poverty, middle class, wealth and the assumptions which people in middle class bring to encounters with people in this economic class.
 You will discover how grief and trauma have long term effects that keep many people locked a vicious cycle of just barely surviving.
 You will begin to explore practical ways and compassionate strategies for engagement that can have a positive impact on people's lives without creating a system of dependency.

 This training will take place on Oct.
 10th & 17th